Updated April 24, 2026

 - Renewal: Annual renewal ($105), 30 CME credits per 3-year cycle (reducing to 25 CME in 2026)

-Most states don't require specific licensing for ultrasound technicians, though New Mexico, North Dakota, and Oregon do mandate registration.
-Regardless of state law, employers universally require ARDMS certification — the credential matters more than state licensing.
+Most states don't require ultrasound technician licenses, but New Mexico, North Dakota, and Oregon require registration or licensure.
+Regardless of state law, employers universally require ARDMS credentials, so your certification matters more than state licensing requirements.

 Compensation